 Whether it is for surgery, chemotherapy or stem cell transplants, the availability of antibiotics is crucial for cancer treatment and care outcomes.

-We are actively engaged in the importance of spreading awareness at the national level as well as advocating for the threat of AMR to be elevated on the international political agenda.
+We are actively engaged in the importance of spreading awareness at the national level as well as advocating for the threat of AMR to be included in the international political agenda.

 Ensuring access to effective antibiotics largely depends on global efforts in slowing down the development of resistant bacteria and developing new antibiotics.

-Therefore, we must strengthen an already huge international commitment regarding AMR, and ensure everyone's right to effective antibiotics by working parallel in three areas:
+Therefore, we must strengthen an already great international commitment regarding AMR, and ensure everyone's right to effective antibiotics by working parallel in three areas:

 In order to solve the most complex challenges in cancer research, international collaborations between academia, healthcare and industry are a prerequisite.